 Frisco is a short, scenic drive out of Breckenridge and home to Bread+Salt.
 A classic breakfast spot that serves perfectly executed, hearty breakfasts.
 The kind you want to eat the day after.
 There is usually a line, but it moves fairly quickly and is definitely worth the wait.
-The Chilaquiles, eggs with chipotle chile, crema, queso fresco, avocado, and tortilla chips is super satisfying.
-Something sweet on your mind, go in for the Nutella and Berry Pancakes -- so good.
+The chilaquiles — eggs with chipotle chile, crema, queso fresco, avocado, and tortilla chips — are super satisfying.
+If something sweet is on your mind, go in for the Nutella and berry pancakes — so good.

 Best Resorts In Breckenridge

 Crystal Peak Lodge